amrdruid/github_sandbox/README.md

 # Welcome to Github Sandbox !

 ### Here you can check whatever you want to know about Github users

 ---

 ## To start:

 .
 Clone the Project

 . rails c

 ---

 ## 1 - To know the best most used language in all repos:

-`SandboxController.new.favorite_language("username")`
+`include Sandbox`

+`favorite_language("username")`

 ---